vanshdesai76/prediction-of-cases-and-healthcare-facility-using-machine-learning/README.md

 ## Project Overview

-This project, titled **"Prediction of Cases and Healthcare Facility Using Machine Learning"**, aims to develop a model to predict ventilator and intubation requirements for COVID-19 patients.
-The project was carried out by **Vansh Desai (19CE018)** under the guidance of **Prof. Mayuri Popat** at the **U & P U. Patel Department of Computer Engineering, Chandubhai S. Patel Institute of Technology (CSPIT), CHARUSAT**.
+This project, titled **"Prediction of Cases and Healthcare Facility Using Machine Learning"**, aims to develop a model to predict ventilator and intubation requirements for COVID-19 patients.This was first work with ML of Mexico Data.The project was carried out by **Vansh Desai (19CE018)** under the guidance of **Prof. Mayuri Popat** at the **U & P U. Patel Department of Computer Engineering, Chandubhai S. Patel Institute of Technology (CSPIT), CHARUSAT**.

 ## Abstract